Investing Guide

 What Is a Mutual Fund?

 A mutual fund pools money from many investors to purchase a diversified collection of stocks, bonds, or other securities.
 Each investor owns shares representing a proportional stake in the fund's total holdings.
 Professional fund managers make buy and sell decisions on behalf of all shareholders.
+You can practice these concepts with our interactive Mutual Funds Word Search.

 Key difference from ETFs: Mutual funds trade once per day after market close at the fund's Net Asset Value (NAV).
 ETFs trade continuously throughout the day like stocks.